luckylwk/luckylwk.github.io/_posts/2015-09-06-visualising-mnist-pca-tsne.markdown

 rndperm = np.random.permutation(df.shape[0])
 ~~~

 We now have our dataframe and our randomisation vector.
 Lets first check what these numbers actually look like.
-To do this we'll generate 30 plots of random images.
+To do this we'll generate 30 plots of randomly selected images.

 ~~~python
 %matplotlib inline